Frequently Asked Questions

 What should students plan to bring to camp?

-A packing list is included in your pre-camp welcome packet, which will be emailed to you in July.
+A packing list is included in your pre-camp welcome packet, which will be emailed to you in early July.
 A few things to note: Must wear comfortable closed-toe shoes to access some of the SLAC buildings during the tours.
 Bring a sweater or jacket as it cools down in the evenings in Palo Alto.
 Best to wear layers to adapt to a wide range of temperatures indoors and out.

 Where will students live, and what is the rooming and bathroom situation?

-Students will be staying in a typical Stanford undergraduate dormitory, two to three students per room.
+Students will be staying in a typical Stanford undergraduate dormitory, two students per room.
 There are bathrooms for men, women, as well as indivdiual facilities (showers, sinks, toilets) down the hall from the rooms.
 Plan to wear comfortable pajamas and slippers that you can wear to the bathroom at night or early morning.
 Bring a small "shower caddy/basket" to hold all your toiletries for your trip to the bathroom.

 Is there a “dress code”?